Supporting Local Agriculture

 MARKET MANAGEMENT

-Grove Farm employees will be on-site each week and have complete authority to interpret and implement market rules.
+Grove Farm employees will be on site each week and have complete authority to monitor, interpret, and implement market rules.

 INDEMNIFICATION

-Vendor shall indemnify, defend, and hold and save Grove Farm, and their respective officers, directors, agents and employees (together, the "Indemnified Parties"), harmless from any and all claims, suits, demands, debts, undertakings or proceedings of any kind or nature, whether meritorious or frivolous, in any way arising out of the Vendor's use of the space, including liability caused in whole or in part by the Indemnified Parties.
+Each vendor shall indemnify, defend, and hold and save Grove Farm and their respective officers, directors, agents and employees (together, the “Indemnified Parties”), harmless from all claims, suits, demands, debts, undertakings or proceedings of any kind or nature, whether meritorious or frivolous, in any way arising out of the Vendor’s use the space, including liability caused in whole or in part by the Indemnified Parties.
+Each vendor shall, at its own expense, appear, defend and pay all attorneys’ fees and all costs and other expenses arising therefrom or incurred in connection therewith; and, if any judgment shall be rendered against the Indemnified Parties in any such action, Vendor shall, at its own expense, satisfy and discharge same.
+Violations of any of the rules noted above may result in forfeiture of your space at the market.

 Craft Fairs

-To celebrate local artists and entrepreneurs, bi-monthly craft fairs will be held on the first Saturday of the month, beginning in February, alongside the Grove Farm Market on the other side of the Puhi Park field.
+To celebrate and support local artists and entrepreneurs, craft fairs will be held on the first Saturday of all even months.
+Craft Fair vendors will set up alongside the Grove Farm Market on the far side of the Puhi Park field.
 Various locally-made products will be showcased at each event, highlighting the talents and creativity of the people of Kaua‘i.

 Become a Vendor